NBISweden/homepage_rshiny.nbis.se/README.md

         </li>
    ```

-   1.4.
+   2.5.
 Send a pull request.

+3. On the server

+   3.1 For access to server, contact [nanjiangshu](https://github.com/nanjiangshu).

-2. On the server, go to `/media/storage/server/homepage_rshiny.nbis.se/shiny-server-apps` and run `git clone app-url` to clone the app and place it inside a directory, say `awesome-app`.
+   3.2 Go to `/media/storage/server/homepage_rshiny.nbis.se/shiny-server-apps` and run `git clone app-url` to clone the app. `app-url` is the URL location from step 1.
+The directory will be the same name as the repo you are cloning from.
+To use a different directory name, run for example: `git clone app-url awesome-app`.

-3. The app should now be available through `http://rshiny.nbis.se/shiny-server-apps/awesome-app/`.
+4. The app should now be available through `http://rshiny.nbis.se/shiny-server-apps/awesome-app/`.
+You might have to wait a few minutes for the change.

 ## Deploying NBIS rshiny web-server by Docker locally